-- (1) During the stay safe period, a person must not permit another person to enter any premises at which they are residing in the State of Victoria (whether or not entering any building on the premises). - (2) Subclause (1) does not prevent any person entering the premises: - (a) if the other person also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (c) to provide or receive necessary goods or services; or - (d) to attend or undertake work in accordance with clause 6 (attending work); or Examples: a tradesperson for the purpose of carrying out repairs, a disability support worker, a vet, a person for end of life faith reasons.

-Note: this includes a person who provides professional respite care for carers of people with complex needs, where that professional is permitted to work in accordance with the Directions currently in force.

-- (e) to provide childcare, child-minding, early childhood education, schooling or education services (whether paid or on a voluntary basis); or - (f) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (g) if that person is a parent or guardian of a child who ordinarily resides at the premises: - (i) to visit that child; or - (ii) to meet any obligations in relation to care or support for that child; or - (iii) to take the child to another person's premises for the purpose of that other person providing child-minding assistance; or - (h) to provide care and support to a relative or other person who ordinarily resides at the premises and: - (i) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (ii) because of matters relating to the relative or other person's health (including mental health or pregnancy); or - (i) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or

-Note: people in an intimate personal relationship may stay overnight at each other's ordinary places of residence, and are not required to wear a face covering while visiting each other at those premises, provided they otherwise comply with these directions.
+- (1) Subject to subclause (2), during the stay safe period, a person must not: - (a) permit another person to enter any premises at which they are residing in the State of Victoria (whether or not entering any building on the premises); or - (b) intentionally enter any premises at which another person is residing in the State of Victoria (whether or not entering any building on the premises). - (2) Subclause (1) does not prevent any person from permitting entry to another person or from entering a premises: - (a) if the person entering the premises also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (c) to provide or receive necessary goods or services; or - (d) to attend or undertake work in accordance with clause 6 (attending work); or Examples: a tradesperson for the purpose of carrying out repairs, a disability support worker, a vet, a person for end of life faith reasons. - Note: this includes a person who provides professional respite care for carers of people with complex needs, where that professional is permitted to work in accordance with the Directions currently in force. - (e) to provide child-minding, childcare or early childhood service, schooling or education services (whether paid or on a voluntary basis); or - (f) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (g) if the person entering the premises is a parent or guardian of a child and they are entering the premises: - (i) to visit that child; or - (ii) to meet any obligations in relation to care or support for that child; or - (iii) to take the child to another person's premises for the purpose of that other person providing child-minding assistance; or - (h) to provide care and support to a relative or other person who ordinarily resides at the premises and: - (i) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (ii) because of matters relating to the relative or other person's health (including mental health or pregnancy); or - (i) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or - Note: people in an intimate personal relationship may stay overnight at each other's ordinary places of residence, and are not required to wear a face covering while visiting each other at those premises, provided they otherwise comply with these directions. - (j) for a social gathering of a nominated person and nominee person, provided that: - (i) the nominee person is permitting their nominated person (and any child or dependant permitted to accompany them) to enter the premises; or - (ii) the nominated person is permitting their nominee person (and any child or dependant permitted to accompany them) to enter the premises, but only while the nominated person is otherwise by themselves at their premises, and: